Vyral/aimee-freeman-recruiting/_posts/2019-03-19-why-your-internet-leads-havent-workedand-how-you-can-turn-them-into-gold.md

 “Internet leads suck.”

 How many times have you heard those words or said them yourself?
 I see this kind of sentiment everywhere, and it’s not the internet leads that don’t work—it’s the mindset of the agent who's calling those leads that doesn’t work.
 How do I know this?
-Last year, more than a third of my team’s business came from two main sources of internet leads.&nbsp;
+Last year, more than a third of my team’s business came from two main sources of internet leads.

-If you’re going to spend your time and money working internet leads, you need to set yourself up for success, and there are certain steps you need to take to do this.&nbsp;
+If you’re going to spend your time and money working internet leads, you need to set yourself up for success, and there are certain steps you need to take to do this.

 {% include pullquote.html %}